mainehackerclub/stopMotion/README.md

 Finially
 ========

 I loaded the software onto the restored laptop and was able to install it at the museum.
+The buttons are Capture, Delete Last, and Playback.
+Save uses the "p" or "x" keys on keyboard in under the desk.
+The images and movies get saved with a date time tag.
+They are save on the computer and maybe to awsamazon if the code is correct.